-UCT only issues one original degree certificate.
+UCT only issues 1 original degree certificate.
 This will be given to you at your graduation ceremony or will be posted to you after the ceremony if you request this.

 Currently registered students should have access to PeopleSoft.
-You can generate a proof of registration letter that details the programme in which you are registered and the courses you will be taking.
+You can generate a proof of registration letter with details on the programme in which you are registered and the courses you will be taking.

 If you reside in a UCT residence, see the Student Housing Office for a proof of residence document.
 If you do not live in a UCT residence, you can update your term residential address on PeopleSoft and request a proof of registration letter.
 The letter will reflect your term address.

-(However, please note that if you print a proof of registration letter to prove your address, the letter does state that it is a self-declared address, and as such some banks/institutions do not accept it as sufficient proof.)
+If you print a proof of registration letter to prove your address, the letter does state that it is a self-declared address, and as such some banks/institutions do not accept it as sufficient proof.

 Yes and no.

-The SRO provides a variety of services to the alumni community.
-Some of the services we offer include:
+The SRO provides a variety of services to the alumni community, including: